tripledio/tripledio.github.io/_posts/2023-07-1-cost-of-efficiency.md

 ### Division of labor

 The division of labor in Software engineering is only partly by dividing the job in several specialization.
 Like I mentioned earlier, different types of work don't just simply map on different role.
 But let's stick with division by roles for know.
-Typical roles we have in software negineering are:
+Typical roles we have in software engineering are:
  >> here
 Frontend Developer
 Backend Developer